SpinalHDL/SpinalDoc/spinal/index.md

 If you are learning the language from scratch, [this presentation](/SpinalDoc/presentation/) is probably a good starting point.

 ## What is Spinal ?
-Spinal is a high-level hardware description language.
+Spinal is a open source high-level hardware description language.
 It can be used as an alternative to VHDL or Verilog and has several advantages over those.

 Also Spinal is not a HLS approch, its goal is not to push something abstract into ff and gates, but by using simple elements (ff, gates, if / case statments) create new abstraction level and help the designer to not rewrite always the same thing.